brutdethe/boutique-11ty/src/en/products/serigraphie1_serigraphie-tirage-limite-100-exemplaires.md

 tags: ['produit', 'benhito']
 description:
     fr: >
-        Une déclinaison de la première affiche du festival pour cadrer l'image de notre collectif : Brut de Thé.
-La traduction en chinois n'est pas du tout littérale, c'est un choix assumé qu'on pourrait interpréter par -l'âme du thé-.
+        Une déclinaison de la première affiche du festival pour cadrer l'image de notre collectif : Brut de Thé.<!-- more --> La traduction en chinois n'est pas du tout littérale, c'est un choix assumé qu'on pourrait interpréter par -l'âme du thé-.
 Chaque pièce est unique.
 Elles ont été tirées avec soin par - Estampille, le studio Delphine Chapuis à Saint-Étienne et sont contrôlées et signées par l'auteur.
     en: >
-        A variation of the first festival poster to capture the image of our collective: Brut de Thé.
-The Chinese translation is not literal at all; it is a deliberate choice that could be interpreted as "the soul of tea."
+        A variation of the first festival poster to capture the image of our collective: Brut de Thé.<!-- more --> The Chinese translation is not literal at all; it is a deliberate choice that could be interpreted as "the soul of tea."
 Each piece is unique.
 They have been carefully printed by Estampille studio by Delphine Chapuis in Saint-Étienne and are checked and signed by the author.
 photos:
     - serigraphie_b2t_a.jpg
     - serigraphie_b2t_b.jpg